• Skip to primary navigation

 Baked healthy carrot cake muffins on a platter.

-Carrot Muffins With Dates
+Carrot Muffins With Pineapple and Dates

 I am always testing dessert and baking recipes to use less refined sugar.
 And I am delighted to have another successful recipe with fantastic results.